VedantVH/AgentForge-AI/README.md

-# 🚀 AgentForge AI: Private AI Operating System
+# AgentForge AI — Private AI Operating System

-**Track 2 (Agentic AI) · Team AirFlow · Vedant Vishwanath Honnangi · AMD Radeon Hackathon 2026**
+**AMD Radeon Hackathon 2026 · Track 2 (Agentic AI) · Team AirFlow**

-> **AgentForge AI** is a private, local-first Multi-Agent AI Operating System built for the **AMD Radeon Hackathon 2026 (Track 2)**.
-Powered by **AMD Radeon GPUs** and **ROCm**, it combines intelligent reasoning, planning, long-term memory, RAG, dynamic agent orchestration, autonomous tool execution, and explainable AI workflows—all running completely offline without external AI APIs for a secure, high-performance AI experience.
+**Author:** Vedant Vishwanath Honnangi

----
+AgentForge AI is a local-first, multi-agent AI system that runs entirely on **AMD Radeon GPUs** via **ROCm**.
+Rather than treating a prompt as a single-shot completion, it treats a user request as a goal: it plans a task graph, spawns specialized worker agents, retrieves relevant local documents through RAG, and — where a decision has tradeoffs — runs a structured multi-agent debate before returning an answer.
+No prompt or document data leaves the machine during inference.

 <p align="center">
   <img src="demo/screenshots/01_Dashboard.png" alt="AgentForge AI Dashboard" width="100%">